velovision/rearview/README.md

 If the server receives a `PUT` request without one of the above valid `Path`s, it returns "Unknown PUT request" with status code 501.

+# Hardware Specifications

++ Tested: 3.5 hours of runtime (camera streaming, no LED) on 1800mAh 103450 li-ion battery
++ Extrapolates to 5.5 hours of runtime on 2800mAh (143450 battery)

 # Todo